chriswadsworth/GCD_Course_Assignment/README.md

 * Create empty dataframe (ave_results) with nsub x nact number of rows and same number of columns as all_results

-* Set column names of ave_results to be the same as all_results
+* Set column names of ave_results to be the same as all_results before appending "avg." to the beginning of the variable names after activity.

 * Fill subject variable with six repetitions of each subject